-According to the equipment fitted, either turn the engine start key to the "OFF" position or operate the manual stop control.
-If a manual stop control is used, ensure that the control returns to the "run" position after the engine has stopped.
-Also ensure that the engine start key is turned to the "OFF" position.
+Turn the engine start key to the "OFF" position.

 It is recommended that the engine is operated at idle speed for three to five minutes before the engine is stopped.
 This will allow the lubricating oil and the coolant to carry the heat away from large ferrous components.